 Add sugar, lemon juice and glucose to a small pot.
 Heat on medium, stirring until sugar dissolves.
 Remove from heat, add strawberries and mix well.
 Transfer to a heat-proof container, cover and chill well in the fridge until needed.

 Sift the cocoa powder.
 Add sugar, cocoa powder, and cream to a small pot.
 Heat on medium until well combined.
 Add water and glucose syrup and a pinch of salt.

 If you are having trouble getting a smooth sauce you can blitz it very carefully for a minute with an immersion blender.
 Remove from heat, strain, cover and chill well in the fridge until needed.

 To assemble the ice cream:

 Add half the churned ice cream.
-Swirl it round a bit to mix in.
+Swirl it around a bit to mix it in.
 Add the next layer of chopped sponge, chocolate sauce, strawberry sauce and coconut.